ysyk2021/the-future-of-office-work-exploring-the-intersection-of-ai-and-workflow-optimization/src/chapter-2-2.md

-# Different Types of AI Techniques and Applications for Office Workflow Management and Improvement

 In this chapter, we will explore the different types of AI techniques and applications that can be used to improve office workflow management and efficiency.